ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-math-preliminaries.md

 However, there is an approach that is vaguely similar to disproving by counter-example, called [proof by contradiction]{.term}.
 To prove a theorem by contradiction, we first *assume* that the theorem is *false*.
 We then find a logical contradiction stemming from this assumption.
-If the logic used to find the contradiction is correct, then the only way to resolve the contradiction is to recognize that the assumption that the theorem is false must be incorrect.
+If the logic used to find the contradiction is correct, then the only way to resolve the contradiction is to recognise that the assumption that the theorem is false must be incorrect.
 That is, we conclude that the theorem must be true.

 ::: example